cowboy/node-toc/README.md

 ## Examples

-You can customize the hell out of the generated HTML, eg.
+The default HTML is pretty awesome, but you can customize the hell out of the generated HTML, eg.

 ```js
 var htmlWithAnchorsAndTOC = toc.process(html, {